-- Stopping fuelwood, bamboo and building material collection: As there is little alternative source for these resources in the locality and as livelihood of many HHs are dependent on this, it will be difficult to make a ban on the collection of these resources.
-Therefore there will be a huge task in addressing the issue. - Reducing local poverty and unemployment: Unless the issue is not addressed the illegal use of forest resources may not stopped.
-However, probably, it will be a difficult job for the project to address this issue. - Reversing FD's production forestry policy in favour of biodiversity conservation: FD's production forestry is century old and therefore they are used to it.
+- ⇒ Stopping fuel wood, bamboo and building material collection: As there is little alternative source for these resources in the locality and as livelihood of many HHs are dependent on this, it will be difficult to make a ban on the collection of these resources.
+Therefore there will be a huge task in addressing the issue. - ⇒ Reducing local poverty and unemployment: Unless the issue is not addressed the illegal use of forest resources may not stopped.
+However, probably, it will be a difficult job for the project to address this issue. - ⇒ Reversing FD's production forestry policy in favor of biodiversity conservation: FD's production forestry is century old and therefore they are used to it.
 This still remain lucrative as it generate huge revenue for the government.
 The issue of biodiversity conservation is still to override the issue of demand for timber in the country.
-In the back drop of this scenario it will be difficult for the project to introduce practice for the conservation of biodiversity. - Establishing co-management regimes for biodiversity conservation: Approach for resource management involving the various stakeholders is new in the country.
-It will be a huge task for the project in bringing the parties, particularly the local community on board could be a difficult job and to ensure their participation in all stages of project implementation.
+In the back drop of this scenario it will be difficult for the project to introduce practice for the conservation of biodiversity. - ⇒ Establishing co-management regimes for biodiversity conservation: Approach for resource management involving the various stakeholders was new in the country.
+It had a huge task for the project in bringing the parties, particularly the local community on board could be a difficult job and to ensure their participation in all stages of project implementation.
+NSP formed a Co-Management Council and CO-Management Committee.
+They are doing their job according but after completion of the project how they can survive, IPAC will work hare.

-5.4 Opportunities
+5.4.
+Opportunities

-• Positive responsiveness of the local people: The general people showd interest in the project.
-This aptitude of local people could utilized to ensure their participation in the project and thus will help in establishing comanagement.

-- Ecotourism development: A large number of people visit the RF.
-If infrastructures are developed this will attract more visitors and ecotourism could be planned accordingly. - Buffer zone plantations: There are huge denuded forest areas within and surrounding the RF.
-This land could be brought under social afforestation schemes and could be used for sustainable resource exploitation zones.
-This scheme may reduce the dependency on the RF resources. - Scope for alternate income generation activities: There are a good scope for undertaking various AIG activities, such as basket making, handicraft making, lemon cultivation, poultry, cattle fattening, weaving, fish culture etc. This will help to reduce dependence on forest uses. - Habitat restoration and rehabilitation: Still there are denuded areas within the RF, created due to clear felling and these areas could be brought under plantations with indigenous and eco-friendly plant species.
+- ⇒ Positive responsiveness of the local people: The general people showed interest in the project.
+This aptitude of local people could utilize to ensure their participation in the project and thus will help in establishing co-management. - ⇒ Eco-tourism development: The CMC of SNP prepared a micro-plan on Eco-tourism activities.
+The CMC members are managing the park site in tourist season.
+They also discussed in their monthly CMC meeting on regular basis.
+A good number of visitors come to the SNP site during all over the year, mainly for picnic purposes as well for nature observation.
+They enter the forest and hike half hour, one hour, three hours & four hours trail.
+Under NSP project an Interpretation centre has been built for the visitor. - ⇒ Buffer zone plantations: There are about 200ha buffer plantation completed under NSP project in the denuded forest areas within and surrounding the SWR area and completed 9kms road side tree plantation in the buffer area for the beneficiaries.
+There are also huge denuded and clear felled forest areas within and surrounding the SWR and adjoining reserved part of forest.
+There are also khaslands besides reserved forest.
+This land could be brought under social afforestation schemes and could be used as sustainable resource exploitation zones.
+This scheme may reduce the dependency on the RF resources. - ⇒ Scope for alternate income generation activities: There is a good scope for undertaking various AIG activities, such as basket making, handicraft making, lemon cultivation, poultry, cattle fattening, weaving, fish culture etc. This will help to reduce dependence on forest uses. - ⇒ Habitat restoration and rehabilitation: Still there are denuded areas within the SWR, created due to clear felling and these areas could be brought under plantations with indigenous and eco-friendly plant species.